top of page

 The interactions a child has-whether they are jokes, complaints, instructions, or comments-shape their relationships.
 There are certain words that act like bricks: they are capable of strengthening bonds, creating trust, and opening hearts.
 Others function as wrecking balls: they damage trust, disrupt closeness, and provoke conflict.
 In order for children to be able to see and understand the differences, they need assistance.

 For example, a child might say, “You’re not my friend anymore!” during a disagreement or roll their eyes when asked to include someone new.
 These actions may be motivated by frustration, fear, or a desire to feel in control, but they still have the potential to cause harm.
-As time passes, unkind patterns of speech and behaviour can create distance, hurt feelings, and feelings of isolation.
+Over time, repeated patterns of unkind speech and behavior can create distance, hurt feelings, and isolation.

 How To Help Children Recognise and Choose Kindness

-Kindness is not just a character trait; it’s a learned behaviour that requires practice, reflection, and discipleship.
-In order to help children develop habits of kindness and grow in godly love, we need to give them clear strategies they can apply in everyday situations.
-Rather than assuming that they will automatically be able to do this, we need to play an active, ongoing role in teaching them this skill.
-Below are practical, Christ-centred strategies that help children not only understand kindness but choose it when it counts.
+Kindness is not just a character trait; it is a learned behaviour that requires practice, reflection, and intentional guidance.
+In order to help children develop habits of kindness and grow in genuine care for others, we need to give them clear strategies they can apply in everyday situations.
+Rather than assuming they will automatically know how to respond well, adults must take an active and ongoing role in teaching and modelling this skill.

 The following steps are not applicable to situations involving an autistic or sensory meltdown.
 If a child is experiencing a meltdown, it is important not to attempt social-emotional teaching or reasoning, since they are overwhelmed and unable to process information; instead, the priority should be on ensuring their safety and allowing them to regulate.
 Nevertheless, these steps can be used for teaching social skills in general on other occasions, particularly if you include stories or scenarios for the child/ren.